Creating an array with SQL

 ENDIF

-You don't get this problem when using SQL to send information to other destinations such as a cursor or table.
-FoxPro can create an empty cursor or table if no records happen to be selected but it cannot create an array of length zero.
+You don't get this problem when using SQL to create a cursor or table.
+If no records are selected then FoxPro can create an empty cursor or table but it cannot create an array of length zero.

-FoxPro maintains the number of records in _TALLY automatically and updates it whenever any of the following commands are used:
+FoxPro maintains the value in _TALLY automatically and updates it whenever the following commands are used:

 • APPEND FROM